infosecn1nja/Red-Teaming-Toolkit/README.md

 * **PowerUpSQL** a PowerShell Toolkit for Attacking SQL Server. https://github.com/NetSPI/PowerUpSQL
 * **MailSniper** is a penetration testing tool for searching through email in a Microsoft Exchange environment for specific terms (passwords, insider intel, network architecture information, etc.). https://github.com/dafthack/MailSniper
 * **WMIOps** is a powershell script that uses WMI to perform a variety of actions on hosts, local or remote, within a Windows environment.
 It's designed primarily for use on penetration tests or red team engagements. https://github.com/ChrisTruncer/WMIOps
+* **Mimikatz** is an open-source utility that enables the viewing of credential information from the Windows lsass. https://github.com/gentilkiwi/mimikatz
+* **LaZagne** project is an open source application used to retrieve lots of passwords stored on a local computer. https://github.com/AlessandroZ/LaZagne
+* **mimipenguin** a tool to dump the login password from the current linux desktop user.
+Adapted from the idea behind the popular Windows tool mimikatz. https://github.com/huntergregal/mimipenguin

 ## Establish Foothold
 * **Tunna** is a set of tools which will wrap and tunnel any TCP communication over HTTP.
 It can be used to bypass network restrictions in fully firewalled environments. https://github.com/SECFORCE/Tunna